Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 ## Lecture 11
 Section 29.3 from edition 3.
-An example of the simplex algorithm
+An example of the simplex algorithm.
-Standard form slack form
+Standard form slack form.